Spudgun/landing-page/README.md

 1. Many of the elements on this page are very similar to things you saw in our flexbox exercises... feel free to go back to those if you need a refresher.
 1. Do not worry about making your project look nice on a mobile device.
 We'll learn that later.
 1. When you finish, don't forget to push it up to GitHub!

-## Skills

-I was tasked with creating a very basic website to showcase my use of the following skills:

--   Creating a boilerplate for an HTML page and replicating this across child pages.
--   Creating an img/ folder for storing the images for use within the webpages
--   Using static and dynamic referencing for images and links within the website
--   Utilising unordered lists, headings and paragraphs.
--   Using git command line to commit, label and push my changes to the GitHub Repoistory.